THECRAZEDPOTATTO/FSS/README.md

 3) Run the FSS compiler or runner for scripting

+4) Eset the the executable settings file this the fss interpreter

 ## FSS Basic Code and Commands
  the most important command in FSS is the:
  ```cmd